-

 There are two ways to control your acne breakouts.

-2. Systematic therapy, which is taken by mouth, is a bit more expensive.
+- Systematic therapy, which is taken by mouth, is a bit more expensive.
 Still, some insurance will cover the cost depending on which company you are with.
 Unfortunately, not all medical insurance covers the cost of these types of medicines, and they can run up hundreds of dollars.
 If you believe that systematic therapy is right for you, don’t hesitate to speak with your primary care doctor or dermatologist for more information.

 What is causing your acne?

-1. Hormones- you may tend to notice that around that time of the month, you start to break out.
+- Hormones- you may tend to notice that around that time of the month, you start to break out.
 That is because the overflow of hormones is running rapidly and causing your skin to produce more sweat and oil.

-2. Cosmetics- The type of cosmetics you are using may not be the right fit for your skin type.
+Cosmetics- The type of cosmetics you are using may not be the right fit for your skin type.
 Foundation is known to clog pores.
 This is why you mustn’t SLEEP WITH MAKEUP ON!
 I can not emphasize that enough.
 If you have a habit of doing this, you will see a difference if you make sure you clean your face every night, not just some.

-4. Last but not least, on our list is, of course, your lifestyle.
+- Last but not least, on our list is, of course, your lifestyle.
 The things you eat and drink can play a role in your breakouts.
 If you notice you are breaking out every time you eat pizza, then tomatoes may be the culprit.
 It is also vital to get plenty of water if you want to keep a beautiful completion.

 There is no miracle overnight cure, nor is there a permanent solution to acne.
 But, you can slow down the production of oil and that will help reduce your acne breakouts.

-Here are some tips when it comes to stubborn acne.
+Here are some tips for stubborn acne.

 Lifestyle Change

 Making lifestyle changes is easier said than done.
 Lifestyle changes that are an absolute must are you need never to touch, pick, or pop your pimples to avoid irritation and inflammation.
 Don’t forget to drink plenty of water every day.
 8 glasses a day is the recommended amount needed to keep your body working correctly.
-Making sure that you get at least eight hours of sleep each night, and if you aren’t already trying to eat healthier foods it might be a good time to start.
+Make sure that you get at least eight hours of sleep each night, and if you aren’t already trying to eat healthier foods, it might be a good time to start.

 Shine Reduction